City-Bureau/city-scrapers/STYLE.md

   - Single line comments should be made using a single # sign.
 No indentation should be present.

   - Multi-line comments should be made using ''' to begin the comment and ''' to end the comment.

+## Documentation

+  - Documentation including the README.md file should follow the same format as this style guide.

+  - The main title should be the largest heading size, which is a single #.

+  - Each subtitle under that should have ##.

+  - A subitle under a subtitle should use ###.

+  - Blocks of writing should use - or * to create a bulleted list.

+  - Numbered lists should use numbers instead of - or *.

 ## Functions